You don’t have to change your money mindset if you don’t want to

 5. Experiment with new money habits

-The whole point of changing your money mindset is to change your financial behaviors and habits so you can love the ways work and money fit into your life.
+The whole point of changing your money mindset is to change your financial behaviors and habits so you can love the ways you experience work and money in your life.

 You could have any number and variety of money habits that serve or limit you in a variety of ways.
-Untangling those, strengthening the good and dropping the bad is a long process and a lot of work.
+Untangling those, strengthening what serves you and dropping what doesn’t is a long process and a lot of work.

 No one expects you to change everything overnight.